spatie/laravel-sitemap/README.md

 ./start_server.sh
 ```

-With the server running you can execute the tests
+With the server running you can execute the tests:

 ``` bash
 $ composer test
 ```